Tests and Types

 500

-P______ A ___________ moves information from the sensory store to working memory with the possibility of passing it to short-term memory.
-Without doing this, however, there is no chance to ever move this information to long-term memory.
+P______ A ___________ moves information from sensory memory to working memory with the possibility of passing it onto short-term and then long-term.
+Without doing this, however, there is no chance to ever make, and keep, a memory within the Information-Processing Model.

 What is 'Paying Attention'?